 - Multimodal emotion recognition, social intelligence and affective computing

-To date, the Digital Emotion suite of technologies has been adopted, licensed and/or used in projects with more than twelve public and private sector organizations, across media and publishing, consumer care, hospitality and transport, professional
+To date, the Digital Emotion suite of technologies has been adopted, licensed and/or used in projects with more than twelve public and private sector organisations, across media and publishing, consumer care, hospitality and transport, professional

 services, and public health.